The planning poker meeting

 When all team members have voted a task, the meeting facilitator can click the Show results button to conclude voting.

-Voted tasks will display information about average vote among voting members and each individual member's vote, so that the team engage in further discussion.
-You will also see an alignment indicator as an emoticon.
+3. An alignment indicator as an emoticon.
 The closer team members vote to the average, the bigger the alignment

 Set active participants